LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/rich-messaging.md

 ![](/img/Carousel.gif)

-**Quick Replies: Create short preformatted instant replies to enable consumers to quickly and accurately state their intent for both bots and agents.**
+**Quick replies: Create short pre-formatted instant replies to enable consumers to quickly and accurately state their intent for both bots and agents.**

-Quick Replies allows you to create short instant replies that consumers can select with a simple tap.
+Quick replies allows you to create short instant replies that consumers can select with a simple tap.
 As these answers are pre-formatted, not only is it quicker for the consumer and more intuitive for the agent, it even enables bots to seamlessly handle conversations.

-Currently available for mobile app, Web-Messaging, and Facebook Messenger.
+Currently available for mobile app, web messaging, and Facebook Messenger.

-For more information on Quick replies including configuration and set up, please refer to our [Quick Replies User Guide]()
+For more information on quick replies including configuration and set up, please refer to our [quick replies user guide]()

 ![](/img/quick-replies (1).gif)